pdonorio/infrastructure/docs/master.md

 ```

-NOTE: at the time of writing I get an error:
+### issues

+I was stuck to this error:
 ```
 QueryException: Table 'cattle.setting' doesn't exist
 ```
 It seems related to slow performances in network or the db instance, see [this comment](https://github.com/rancher/rancher/issues/8962#issuecomment-365288044).

-I will have to retry with a bigger instance of MySQL than `db.t2.micro`...
+I solved without switching to a more performant size of RDS, but instead moving the db instance to the same region of the DO host.

 ## bastion

 This node will be used to access digitalocean and rancher accounts for cronjobs and scripts.

+**TO BE COMPLETED**